C00kie-/squirrel.lu/intro-to-misp-CTI.md

 ### Examples
 Operational security
 - searching & validating for indicators
-intelligence analysts
+Intelligence analysts
-- information gathering about adversary groups

-- Gather informations about campaigns and attack:
+- information gathering about adversary groups gather informations about campaigns and attack:
-	- are they related
+	- are they related?
-	- who is targeting me
+	- who is targeting me?
-	- who are the adversaries
+	- who are the adversaries?

 ## 2. What is MISP project

-- MISP is just a tool.
 - MISP project includes **best practices** (for data flow, sharing) in information sharing and **open standards** for importing and exporting data.

-Slide 9 misp project includes:
+Misp project includes:
+- a large community of Misp users and contributors
 - opensource software
-- intelligence and knowledge database
+- an intelligence practice and knowledge database
 - open standards
-- intelligence & sharing community
+- the possibility to join and build a sharing community

 Important:
-- MISP is build on **opensource software**
+- MISP is opensource
 - you can work with MISP modules to add expansions, export and import functionalities to MISP